Grislow/KnowledgeBase/resources/glossary.md

 ## Array
 0 or more values stored in a single variable.

-__Javascript__: Arrays are dynamic, which means they are not limited to one type of data and their size is not predetermined.
+__JavaScript__: Arrays are dynamic, which means they are not limited to one type of data and their size is not predetermined.

 ## ASCII
 American Standard Code for Information Interchange is a 7-bit character encoding scheme.
 The character set consists of 128 different symbols covering special characters, upper and lower case english letters, numbers and [control characters](#control-character).